smartprocure/contexture-docs/getting-started/setup.md

 **Note:** as you progress through our documentation, you'll discover that in some cases, you will need only one or two of these repositories.
-This page just provides the fastest start we can come up with.
+This page just provides the fastest way to start that we couldcome up with.

 ## Installing Node 9 and NPM